-After entering the username and password, the main screen appears as Figure 4-1-3.
+After entering the username and password, the main screen appears as shown in Figure 4-1-3.

-Figure 4-1-3: Default Main page
+Figure 4-1-3: Web Main Page

-Now, you can use the Web management interface to continue the switch management or manage the Industrial ManagedSwitch by Web interface.
+Now, you can use the Web management interface to continue the switch management or manage the Industrial Managed Switch by Web interface.
 The Switch Menu on the left of the web page lets you access all the commands and statistics the Industrial Managed Switch provides.

-- It is recommended to use Google Chrome, Microsoft Edge or Firefox to access the Industrial Managed Switch. - 2.
-The changed IP address takes effect immediately after clicking on the Save button.
-From now on, you need to use the new IP address to access the Internet.
+1. It is recommended to use Google Chrome, Firefox, or Microsoft Edge to access Industrial

+Managed Switch.

-- 3. For security reason, please change and memorize the new password after this first setup. - 4.
-Only accept command in lowercase letter.
+- The changed IP address takes effect immediately after clicking on the Save button.
+You need to use the new IP address to access the Web interface. - .
+For security reason, please change and memorize the new password after this first setup. - 4.
+Only accept command in lowercase letter under web interface.

-Web Configuration 10Gigabit Ethernet PoE+ PoE++ E.R.P.S (Ring) DIDO
+Web Configuration 10Gigabit Ethernet PoE+ UPoE E.R.P.S (Ring) DIDO

-IGS-5225-4T2S - - - • -

-IGS-5225-4P2S - • - -
+IGS-5225-8T2S2X - - -

-IGS-5225-8P4S - -

-IGS-5225-8P4S-12V - - •

-IGS-5225-8P2T2S - - •

-IGS-5225-8P2T4S - - •

-IGS-5225-4UP1T2S - •
+IGS-5225-8P2S2X -

-■ = Supported, - = Not supported
+Supported, - = Not supported

-4.1 Main Web page
+4.1 Main Web Page